-Frederick Duidge (liefs) and Sidney Holland at an airport in 1945.
-Fram December 1949.
-Allater Michasoh would sewer them in their males of minister of external allation and prime minister respectively.
-He was unimpressed by both, as it clear from his private correspondence with Carl Berendene and others.
-He described Duidge is fixed limitely said and, in 1952, relevand to Helland as that and for his indiscover comments and plomatic meetings.
-COMING OF AG ...
-[He] never thinks that any of our posts have any real justification or value.^{1,4} McIntosh was astonished to find Holyoake even more tight-fisted than Nash.20 From time to time he was also forced into damage control after Holyoake spoke off the off should following to material.20 Exerces no so and stoys Melitonsh had to concend with a situation in which, for the first time, the institute of external affirms on each popule mustice.
-The prospect of dealing with two ministers did not appeal to Melitonsh, but Manshan taking the internal content of the end of the property of the end of t Unsympatrics: attitudes to officials underlay the ministers' approach - "In the reserved harpy serificial," Michael susered Content in Strat Heround Workshoot associated than over the Enertia Affairs has no accorded Dodge in 1003, "Incore convinced than over the Enertia Affairs and the Content of the Enertia Affairs and the Content of the Content of the Content Affairs where the backed of periting him no change him mind, or to after his decisions."
-From Workshoot Affairs were present to over the backed of periting him no change him mind, or to after his decisions."
-From Workshoot Affairs were the Content of the Co CHAPTER THREE Facing challenges IAN McGIBBON Include the owner that of building a department qualities of adjustment captable of department captable of the owner owner of the department captable of the captable of the department captable of the captable of the department of the I TERMS OF ORGANISATION, many difficulties confronted the departmen the 1950s.
-Although the bare bones of a working foreign service had bee id down by the time the first Labour government lost nower, much neede 108 to be done to finds out this structure in a less frouvable political environment.
-Mctimosh and his senier colleagues grappied with the problems of develop the department's capacity to assist posts and to provide the information never by its political masters.
-This required suitable arrangements for the work the officers have been a first required suitable arrangements for the work the officers have first in Wellington, and the provision of the necessary support these serving coversess.
-Iffirst to improve the efficiency of the elegaratment is hindered by the landequate physical conditions in which effects were capacity and the conditions are sometimes were capacity and the conditions are sometimes were capacity and the conditions are considered as well as the conditions are considered as the conditions are considered as well as the conditions are considered as the conditions are c as words.
+Indexic Dudge (Inh) and Sidney Holland at an algorit in 1945, from December 1949, Allater Michash would eare them in this risks of invitation of annual allation and prime misition respectively.
+He was undergroused as is clear from his private correspondence with Carl Berendorn and others: he described Dudge as 'inodificately saler' and, in 1953, referend to Holland on that are 'for his indiscover comments at diplomatic meetings, saler' and, in 1953, referend to Holland on that are 'for his indiscover comments at diplomatic meetings.
+COMING OF AC ...
+[He] never thinks that any of our posts have any real justification or value.'
+McIntosh was astonished to find Holycuke even more tight-fisted than Nash.'
+From time to time he was also forced into damage control after Holycuke spoke of the off show dislocation agrees.'
+Exerces to see and story Schizotch had to concend with a situation in which, for the first time, the institute of external affirms one and popular missions.
+The prospect of shorling with two ministers did not appeal to McChinoch, but Schizotch and the state of shorling with two ministers did not appeal to McChinoch, but Schizotch and the state of the sta Unsupposition attention to effective the ministers' approach its far wence than you regal, and feature of the ministers' approach the size occurred by the property of the p CHAPTER THREE Facing challenges IAN McGIBBON Include the owner that of building a department qualities of adequated to a second to the control of the contro I TERMS OF ORGANISATION, many difficulties confronted the departmen the 1950s.
+Although the bare bones of a working foreign service had bee id down by the time the first Labour covernment lost nower, much neede 108 to be done to finds out this structure in a less frouvable political environment.
+McIntrosh and his senier colleagues grappied with the problems of develop the department's capacity to assist points and to provide the information never by its political massers.
+This required suitable arrangements for the work the collects has been in Wellington, and the provision of the necessary support these serving oversees.
+Ifferts to improve the efficiency of the department or handered by the landequest pelpsied conditions in which effects were capacity and the problems of the collection of the department of the collection of th While the departments a occumendation in Parliament Buildings assemblied for warning seeds, in commendation prices and in pass a findings for warning seeds, in commendation pass must be a seed of the pass and the control of the pass and th In November 1964, In what was described as a "marked improvement the Administration, Consular and Legal divisions moved to ICI House in Molesworth Screet, and the Economic Division followed: Despite these Target pallitative measures, Parliament Building remained overcrowded, and Michinosi denounced the department's location in three buildings as 'a wasterful and inefficient arrangement,' He condemned the physical separation of sections a "arrange natures of measuress".
+A new stand-atone omitting for the department was recognised as the o solution to the accommodation problem.
+But in 1957 plans for such a build, were deferred indefinitely.
+During the 1960s the possibility of a building Defence and External Affairs emerged; although this was reported to be 'go .

-An experience has executed action in Parliament inhalling as sufficient for warrier tenders, but come under generate in possibilities at market service in each service as complaining that though he receded upon tene start for his market for the production as the contraction of a complaining that though he receded upon tene seal for he departments's manufact of accommodation was responsible for the departments's manufact interruph remaining in an inpose manufaction by ten's Measure after each active accommodation was responsible for the departments's manufact in strength remaining in an inpose manufaction by ten's Measure after each after each active accommodation was resembled in the speece capt the behinding has particular and training active account of the production was received in a healthing he mostly belone futered, and before large to account of the active was received in a healthing he mostly belone futered, and before large to account of the active was received in a health gas health and belone large to account seed in particular and the first hand for the seed and the resemble production was received in a health particular health and the active active account of the particular health and the seed of the particular health and the seed of the particular health and the seed of the particular health and the particular health and the administration that the particular health and the administration of the particular health and the administration that the particular health and the particular health and the particular health and the particular health and th In November 2064, in what was described as a 'marked improvement the Administration, Consultar and Legal divisions mode of InCl Homes in Modesworth Screet, and the Economic Division followed.
-Despite these 'larget palliative measures', Parliament Building remained overcrowded, and McIntos demounced the department's location in three buildings as 'a wasterful an inefficient arrangement'.
-He condemned the physical separation of sections a 'course course of greatherment'.
-A new stand-atome outlaining for the department was recognised as the be solution to the accommodation problem.
-But in 1957 plans for such a building were deferred indefinitely.
-During the 1960s the possibility of a building in Defence and External Affairs emerged; although this was reported to be 'goir .